SeanWong24/json-expr/README.md

 - **basic** expression (`string | number | boolean | object | null`)
 - **functinal** expression (calling a function).

-**Note that `Array` is not a basic expression type, since we use the array in JSON as the syntax of a functional expression.
+**Note that `Array` is not a basic expression type, since it is already been used as the syntax of a functional expression.
 An array may be created by call a pre-defined array-creation function.**

-When evaluating, a basic expression would result itself, yet a functional expression would be further evaluated its result.
+When evaluating, a basic expression would result itself, yet a functional expression would be further evaluated for its result.

 For a functional expression to be worked, the function needs to be defined first.
 The pre-defined functions can be configured for each evaluator instance created.
+A default set of pre-defined functions is provided to be potentially loaded into the evaluator.
 If the default function set is loaded, it also provides a `def` function that can be used to define custom functions using JSON.

 ### Default Functions